mathias/mathias.github.com/source/_posts/2014-08-19-atreus-my-custom-keyboard.md

 ## What next?

 I haven't worked on my chording keyboard in a long time.
 I'm happy to see that things like the [tmk firmware](https://github.com/tmk/tmk_keyboard) will now make that project much easier.
-With my new knowledge and the many open source projects now available, I'm going to restart work on  [my chording keyboard](/blog/2013/08/03/building-a-chording-keyboard-lessons-learned-and-progress-so-far/).
+With my new knowledge and the many open source projects now available, I'm going to restart work on [that project](/blog/2013/08/03/building-a-chording-keyboard-lessons-learned-and-progress-so-far/).

 Further, I've been playing with Matt Adereth's [dactyl](https://github.com/adereth/dactyl) to design chording keyboard layouts to be 3D printed.
 Dactyl allows me to write Clojure code and output it in a format that OpenSCAD can generate a 3D model with.